bit-apps-pro/bit-assist-wp/readme.txt

 Yes, there is.
 You can use Tawk livechat or live chat button to communicate with your visitors.
 You can add the Tawk (tawk.to) channel to your chat widget and enable live chat (livechat) with your website visitors.
 By adding this channel, you can engage in livechat or (live chat) sessions with your visitors, answering their queries in real-time and providing them with the best customer support chat experience possible.

 == Changelog ==
+= v1.1.9 (July 22, 2023) =
+* Fixed: Addressed the issue of vulnerability & security of the Bit Assist to XSS attacks

 = v1.1.8 (June 22, 2023) =
 * Fixed: Chat Widget not showing when active SG Optimizer combine js option